joaomarcosrs/b3treefilereader/README.md

     df = file_reader_txt('/home/usr/quotes/*')
     ```

-  The `df` object is a concatenated dataframe if more than one file to read.
+  The `df` object is a concatenated dataframe if there is more than one file to read.

 #### 2. Filtering dataframe
 ---